One of the best ways to improve your sketching skills quickly is by practising a variety of drawing exercises.

 A negative space drawing involves drawing the silhouette contours of a subject and filling in the values of the background around it.
 Start with outlining the basic shape, that contains no details and fill around the edges with the background tones.

-This is a great exercise as it encourages the artist to think about the balance between different forms and spaces in a drawing.
+Negative space drawing is a great exercise as it encourages the artist to think about the balance between different forms and spaces in a drawing.
 Focus on the areas between objects, the layout and how you can achieve balance with the composition of the drawing.

 Create a value study